caijiashan118/data-science-/README.md

-# data-science-
+#  capstone project
-this project is to use data to bulit model
+this notebook will be mainly used for the capstone project.